songanbui/pkgcloud/docs/providers/cloudstack/README.md

 #### Project ID

-`projectId` specifies which project of your Cloudstack platform to use
+`projectId` specifies which project of your Cloudstack account to use

 ##### Specifying a project